alphagov/paas-developer-docs/docs/deploying_apps/deploying_rails.md

 See the official CF guide: [Getting Started Deploying Ruby on Rails Apps](http://docs.cloudfoundry.org/buildpacks/ruby/gsg-ror.html).

+Note that the only database service currently supported by PaaS is PostgreSQL.
+If your Rails app requires a database, it must be able to work with PostgreSQL (this should be the case if the app follows the 12-factor principle of treating the database as a loosely-coupled backing service).

 Here are the minimal steps for a basic Rails app:

 1. Follow the setup instructions in [Getting Started](/overview/quick_start_guide/) and review [concepts](/overview/concepts/).
 If you are just getting started learning CloudFoundry, you can use the sandbox space: